 Your baby may need special equipment, treatment or medicine after he leaves the hospital.
 Your baby’s provider and the staff at the hospital can help you with these things and teach you how to take care of your baby.
 They also can help you find parent support groups and other resources in your area that may be able to help you care for your baby.

-See also: Babies born 3 to 6 weeks early, The premature infant: how old is my baby?, Understanding your premature infant, The NICU experience, Preterm labor and birth, March of Dimes Prematurity Campaign, The NICU Family Support program
+See also: Babies born 3 to 6 weeks early, The premature infant: how old is my baby?, Becoming a parent in the NICU, Preterm labor and birth, March of Dimes Prematurity Campaign, The NICU Family Support program

 How do I calculate adjusted age for preemies?

 Chronological age is the age of a baby from the day of birth.
 Adjusted age is the age of the baby based on his due date.
 To calculate adjusted age, take your baby's chronological age (for example, 20 weeks) and subtract the number of weeks premature the baby was (6 weeks).
 This baby's adjusted age (20 - 6) is 14 weeks.
 Health care providers may use this age when they evaluate the baby's growth and development.
 Most premature babies catch up to their peers developmentally in 2 to 3 years.
 After that, differences in size or development are most likely due to individual differences, rather than to premature birth.
 Some very small babies take longer to catch up.

 What does it mean if a baby is born “late preterm?”